 Our research and development activities have required significant resources to date and are expected to continue to require significant resources.
 As a result, we expect to continue to incur substantial losses and negative cash flows from operations in the future.
 We have financed our operations primarily through cash from licensing, collaboration and manufacturing agreements and financing transactions.
-At September 30, 2012, we had approximately \$354.3 million in cash, cash equivalents, and investments in marketable securities and \$152.0 million in indebtedness.
-The indebtedness includes \$125.0 million in aggregate principal amount of 12.0% senior secured notes due July 15, 2017 which we issued during the three months ended September 30, 2012, but excludes our long-term liability relating to the sale of future royalties.
-As is further described in Note 5, this royalty obligation liability will not be settled in cash, but we may be required to make a payment of up to \$7.0 million in 2014 if certain performance targets are not met.
-During the three months ended September 30, 2012, we retired \$215.0 million in aggregate principal amount of our previously outstanding convertible subordinated notes.
+At June 30, 2013, we had approximately \$226.9 million in cash and investments in marketable securities, of which \$25.0 million was restricted in relation to our 12% senior secured notes, and \$147.7 million in indebtedness.
+The indebtedness includes \$125.0 million in aggregate principal amount of 12.0% senior secured notes due July 15, 2017, but excludes our long-term liability relating to the sale of future royalties.
+As is further described in Note 4, this royalty obligation liability will not be settled in cash, but we may be required to make a payment of up to \$7.0 million in 2014 if a certain specified worldwide net sales threshold is not met.